 Numerous LGBTQ, civil rights, health, and faith groups support the Do No Harm Act, including the ACLU, AIDS United, Americans United for Separation of Church and State, The Center for American Progress, Interfaith Alliance, Lambda Legal, The Leadership Conference on Civil and Human Rights, NAACP, NARAL, National Center for Transgender Equality, National Partnership for Women and Families, National Women’s Law Center, and Planned Parenthood Federation of America.

 The Do No Harm Act was introduced in the House of Representatives by Reps.
-Bobby Scott (D-VA), Steve Cohen (D-TN), Jamie Raskin (D-MD), and Mary Gay Scanlon (D-PA) on February 25, 2021.
+Joe Kennedy (D-MA) and Bobby Scott (D-VA) and in the Senate by Sen. Kamala Harris (D-CA) on February 28, 2019.

 For more information, please contact firstname.lastname@example.org.
 Read about other federal legislation pertinent to the LGBTQ community here.

 Last Updated: March 2, 2020